 - You may establish a barter policy (i.e. babysitting in exchange for free design work)

-If you need more guidance on putting the pieces together, make sure to check out my training program “Converting Free to Paid“.
+If you need more guidance on putting the pieces together, make sure to check out my course “Converting Free to Paid“.

 Please do share your thoughts on situations where you may work for free in the comments below.